General Atomics MQ-1 Predator: Deployment methodology

-Each Predator air vehicle can be disassembled into six modules and loaded into a container nicknamed "the coffin".
+Each Predator air vehicle can be disassembled into six modules and loaded into a container.
 This enables all system components and support equipment to be rapidly deployed worldwide.
 The largest component is the ground control station (GCS) which is designed to roll into a C-130 Hercules.
 The Predator primary satellite link consists of a 6.1-meter (20-ft) satellite dish with associated support equipment.
 The satellite link provides communications between the GCS and the aircraft when it is beyond line-of-sight and links to networks that disseminate secondary intelligence.
-The RQ-1A system needs 1,500 by 40 meters (5,000 by 125 ft) of hard surface runway with clear line-of-sight to each end from the GCS to the air vehicles.
+The RQ-1A system can operate on a 5,000 by 75 foot (1,524 meters by 23 meters) of hard surface runway with clear line-of-sight to each end from the GCS to the air vehicles.
 Initially, all components needed to be located on the same airfield.